roycetech/applescript-core/README.md

 ## Special Gotchas of your projects (Problems you faced, unique elements of your project)

-[ ] The built-in property list file handling may cause blocking so an alternative approach to use the plutil command line is used.
+* The built-in property list file handling may cause blocking so an alternative approach to use the plutil command line is used.

-[ ] Permission Error.
-Apps created in some ways are being blocked by Apple regardless if you try to re-create the app.
-The only solution I found is to rename the script, and recreate in the recommended way found in the script header.
+### Limitations

+* I have not worked out automating apps across desktop spaces.
+While some may work coincidentally, deliberate testing is required to improve their reliability.

 ## Table of Contents (Optional)